me-chiel/MagicWandMod/README.md

 With a tiny screwdriver bent the silicon panel until you can reach the screw there.

-Losen the screw of the PCB.
+Loosen the screw of the PCB.
 The big 230V components are on the side you can see.
 All the micro controller stuff is on the backside.
 Be carefull there is a tiny ribbon of the buttons in a miniscule connector.
 Lift the black part of this connector and the ribbon will come out (have fun putting it back in place later)

-##Hacking the buttons.
+## Hacking the buttons
 There is a semi-professional way of hacking the control of this Wand.
 I found some useful information on @furrtek his repository.
 Taking the easy approach was more fitting for this experiment:grinning: